 All pictures by Dr Robert Brandstetter

-The first day began with our Chairman, Ian Mackenzie, outlining the general activities of the network over the past twelve months, followed by comprehensive financial information by our Vice-Chairman, Christian Velten-Jameson.
+The first day began with our Chairman, Johannes Bucher, reporting on the activities of the Board over the past twelve months, followed by comprehensive financial information by our Vice-Chairman, Christian Velten-Jameson.
 Mark Broughton was elected to the Board and will represent St John Ambulance in the coming year.

 Harm-Bastian Harms (Head of unit International Projects & Cooperation, Johanniter Germany) gave an interesting insight into European Emergency response projects and invited the JOIN network to send teams to the next field exercises.
-The work of the Brussels office was outlined by Joachim Berney, our General Manager providing detail of its routine activities while emphasising its focus on networking as well as EU funding opportunities.
+The work of the Brussels Office was outlined by Joachim Berney, our General Manager providing detail of its routine activities while emphasising its focus on networking as well as EU funding opportunities.